MitulVarmora/StickyHeaderTableView/README.md

 https://user-images.githubusercontent.com/23657151/150146704-099dfd60-3103-4024-9957-0cd01bf7054a.mp4

 ## Uses:
-1. copy-past the package "stickyheadertableview" in your package.
+1. Copy-Past the package "stickyheadertableview" in your package.

 2. Copy the styleable StickyHeaderTableView from "res/value/attr.xml" file and past it to your res/value/attr.xml file

-3. That's it.
-You can check MainActivity.java and activity_main.xml for demo.
-Or you can use below codes:
+3. Now you can use below codes or see [/app/src/main/java/sticky/header/tableview/MainActivity.kt](MainActivity.kt) and [/app/src/main/java/res/layout/activity_main.xml](activity_main.xml) for demo.

     In your xml layout file